 - 1 white or yellow onion, diced

-- 1 tbsp fresh rosemary, chopped
+- 1 tablespoon fresh rosemary, chopped

-- 1 tbsp thyme, chopped
+- 1 tablespoon thyme, chopped

-- 1 tbsp minced garlic
+- 1 tablespoon minced garlic

-- 1 tsp pepper
+- 1 teaspoon pepper

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 1/2 tsp onion powder
+- ½ teaspoon onion powder

-- 3 tbsp cold water
+- 3 tablespoons cold water

 Optional: Additional fresh herbs for topping after cooking (I use parsley)

-- Add everything except the arrowroot flour, water, and optional additional fresh herbs to your slow cooker.
+- Add everything except the flour, water, and optional additional fresh herbs to your slow cooker.
 Cook on high for 4 hours.